Rose & Daffodil Grants

 The following fixed-choice prompts help us to understand the type of funding you hope to pursue and will inform our discussions and evaluations if your Preliminary Application (LOI) is approved.

-Preferred Distribution of Funds: If awarded, would you prefer a one, two, or three installments at the amount listed above?
-Note: Requesting multiple years of funding does not guarantee multiple years will be awarded. (i.e. If 3 years is requested, an organization could be awarded 1 year.)
+Preferred Distribution of Funds: If awarded, would you prefer one, two, or three installments at the amount listed above?

 FINAL APPLICATION